Morvyr/WinterVaultBeta/Crypt/Canon_Planets/UHP-001_System_Structure_Overview.md

 ---

 ## 🧬 SYSTEM STATUS
-- `CANON CONFIRMED`: Crimsun, Emberline, Thalos, Shard Drift, Crydon, Harenae, Aeras, The Lighthouse, Nexovar, Lyvianne
+- `CANON CONFIRMED`: Crimsun, Emberline, Thalos, Shard Drift, Crydon, Harenae, Aeras, The Lighthouse, Nexovar, Lyvianne, Vaelus, Solarii, Caldrax, Aransas
-- `PENDING RECONSTRUCTION`: Vaelus and all outer-system bodies
+- `PENDING RECONSTRUCTION`: Scint Veil and all outer-system bodies
 - `MYTH LAYER ACTIVE`: Remaining entries currently exist in resonance or speculative echo only

 > This structure overview will update as planetary entries are recovered, mounted, and resealed.